-- (1) At an election, an elector may- - (a) cast a vote in accordance with division 10.2, 10.3 or 10.4; or - (b) if the elector is a patient in a hospital or special hospital, or detained at a correctional centre-cast an ordinary vote or a declaration vote in accordance with division 10.5. - (2) An elector who is entitled to vote at an election may cast a vote on polling day at any polling place in the ACT, whether or not the polling place is in the electorate for which the elector is enrolled.

-- (3) If there is electronic voting at a polling place, an elector may vote using a paper ballot paper or electronic voting. - (4) To remove any doubt, subsection (2) does not give an elector detained in lawful custody any right to leave, or be released from, the place of custody to cast a vote.
+- (1) At an election, an elector may cast an ordinary or declaration vote in accordance with division 10.2, 10.3, 10.4 or 10.5. - (2) An elector who is entitled to vote at an election may cast a vote on polling day at any polling place in the ACT, whether or not the polling place is in the electorate for which the elector is enrolled. - (3) If there is electronic voting at a polling place, an elector may vote using a paper ballot paper or an electronic ballot paper. - (4) To remove any doubt, subsection (2) does not give an elector detained in lawful custody any right to leave, or be released from, the place of custody to cast a vote.